-- Talking on the Phone
+- Talking on the phone

-- Loud Music
+- Loud music

-- GPS Devices
+- GPS devices

-- Applying Makeup
+- Applying makeup

-52% of drivers in the United States claim that they have talked on the phone while driving.
+More than half of drivers in the United States claim that they have talked on the phone while driving.
 34% admit to texting behind the wheel.
 13% of young drivers involved in car accidents said that they were using their phone to text or talk before the collision.

-But some young people don't believe that texting and driver is actually dangerous.
+But some young people don't believe that texting and driving is actually dangerous.
 As many as 77% of young drivers said they were "somewhat confident" that they could drive safely while texting; another 55% said that texting while driving is "easy."